ilovapples/mml/docs/README.md

 ## <span id="concepts">Concepts</span> [↩](#contents)
 MML is a sort of mathematical scripting language with support for several mathematic data types, including real and complex numbers, vectors, and Booleans, with more planned (?) for the future.

 There a sort of 'concept' (hence the heading) that needs to be cleared up.
 In MML, when an expression is assigned to a variable, like `x = 9 + 3`, it is _literally_ assigned to the variable.
 This is distinct from the behavior of most _programming_ languages, which would in this situation evaluate the expression and assign the _value_ to the variable, not the expression itself.
 This decision was made 1. because I didn't have a great plan going into this project, and 2. because I think this behavior better reflects what would observed in an algebraic system.
 This interesting design allows for things like the following to be allowed (using python highlighting because it might be easier to read):
 ```python
 C = (F - 32) * 5/9
 F = 80
 C === 26 + 2/3
 ```
 Notice that `F` wasn't defined before the second line `F = 80`, and yet `C` was well defined by its definition regardless of being dependent on the value of `F`.
-This also means that, when `F` is changed and `C` is reevaluated, it will reflect the new value of `F`, almost as if `C` were a function `C{F}` (functions in this form are planned, but work has not begun just yet).
+This also means that, when `F` is changed and `C` is reevaluated, it will reflect the new value of `F`, almost as if `C` were a function `C{F}` ~~(functions in this form are planned, but work has not begun just yet)~~.
 Update: user-defined functions have been implemented in a minimal-ish state! this means we can now do this instead:
 ```python
 C{F} = (F - 32) * 5/9
 C{80} === 26 + 2/3
 ```
 Unfortunately, there is no stack yet, so nested user-defined function calls are not supported (you can't call a user-defined function from within a user-defined function).
-It won't throw an error, but the local variables in each user-defined function call are overwritten each time a user-defined function is called.
+It won't throw an error, but the local variables in each user-defined function call are overwritten each time a user-defined function is called, so it won't do what you expect.

 A variable/expression is 'evaluated' when it is used anywhere other than a variable definition or in a vector literal (see [Advanced Syntax](#advanced-syntax) for more on vectors).
 The interactive prompt (accessed via ~~`-I` or `--interactive`~~ `-R` or `--repl` from the executable) automatically evaluates the last expression in each input line, but nothing is automatically evaluated if using the pure library (or the `--expr=` and `--no-eval` options combined, which specify an expression to parse but not evaluate).

-(Also, I'm not sure if this is the best place to put this, but you can always check the [TODO.md](../TODO.md) for anything that's planned, though the language might be more technical than would be easily understandable.
-If you're still not sure about something, check the [Issues page](https://github.com/ilovapples/mml-zig/issues).)
+(Also, I'm not sure if this is the best place to put this, but you can always check the [TODO.md](../TODO.md) for anything that's planned, though the language used might be more technical than would be easily understandable.
+If you're still not sure about something, check the [Issues page](https://github.com/ilovapples/mml/issues) and hope there's something helpful there)

 ## <span id="basic-syntax">Basic Syntax</span> [↩](#contents)
 MML uses the most of the usual syntax for mathematical expressions, as well as a few operators taken from popular programming languages.